LewisHaley/stb-tester.com/match-parameters.rst

 The filenames are ``source_roi_gray_normalized.png`` and ``template_gray_normalized.png`` respectively, however these images obviously will onlu be present when using the ``"normed-absdiff"`` method.
-(This is a useful way of debugging if you aren't getting an exepected match.)
+(This is a useful way of debugging if you aren't getting an expected match.)

 The next stage is to take the absolute difference between source and template images.
 Each pixel of both source and template has a value between zero and one,